-A field sampling report will be prepared and submitted to NDEP within 90 days of completing each type of sampling event.
-Field sampling reports will summarize field sampling activities, including sampling locations (maps), requested sample analyses, sample collection methods, and any deviations from the FSP and QAPP.
+A field sampling report will be prepared and submitted to NDEP within 90 days of completing each type of sampling event and data review/validation.
+Field sampling reports will summarize field sampling activities, including sampling locations (maps), requested sample analyses, sample collection methods, and any deviations from the SAP/FSP and QAPP.